pws3141/thesisCode/README.md

 ## Ch4: HadCM3: mean sea-level air pressure

-%### Forecasting the components

-%Here we include some example code to produce the forecasting plots giving the point
-%forecasts and prediction intervals for the components.

 ## Ch5: HadCM3: mean sea-level air pressure with wind velocity

 Here we include code for reconstructing the climate simulator output.